revaturelabs/biforce/biforce/redshift-olap/metabase-detailed-guide.md

 ## Navigating the Metabase Home Screen
 * On the home screen, the following information is provided to the user:
     * Automatically generated quick summaries of data tables called "x-rays" (this can be disabled in admin mode; see admin mode section for more information)
-    * A link to "Our Analytics," the part of the portal that summarizes all collections,dashboards, questions, and pulses.
+    * A link to "Our Analytics," the part of the portal that summarizes all collections, dashboards, questions, and pulses.
 Each of these items will be discussed altogether in the section on "Our Analytics"
     * A link to "Our Data," the part of the portal that provides quick access to descriptions on the databases within the portal and those databases' tables.
 "Our Data" is where the user can tell Metabase to x-ray additional tables besides those it already displays on the home page.
 "Our Data" will be discussed in further detail in its own section
 * The top of all web pages within the portal will have the following selections:
     * The Metabase logo for navigation back to the portal's home screen